Stone Street Restaurants in New York

 Cocktails at Underdog

 To taste the best cocktails head to Underdog.
-Actually it’s a blessing in disguise that this place exists at all.
-Hurricane Sandy damaged a lot of Stone Street and completely devastated Growler Bites and Brews’ party cellar.
+Actually, it’s a blessing in disguise that this place exists at all.
+Hurricane Sandy damaged a lot of Stone Street and completely devastated the party cellar.
 Instead of restoring it to its original state, they decided to create a cocktail bar.
 And to great success.
 With a frequently changing menu full of original and special cocktails, Underdog quickly rose to fame.
-Now this post is all about food and not about drinks of course, but they do have a great menu full of bites to share.
-It features tasty sliders and mac & cheese, but also special, peculiar bites, such as cheese cake with bacon and cheddar, grilled cauliflower with raisins and pecorino or Hawaiian pineapple and papaya hotdogs with mustard.
+Now, this post is all about food and not necessarily about drinks, and they do have a great menu full of bites to share.
+It features tasty sliders, wings and also special, peculiar bites.
 A nice touch: the music comes from a turntable.

 Authentic Italian Food at Adrienne’s Pizzabar

 Pizza lovers will enjoy themselves on Stone Street as well.
 Adrienne’s Pizzabar is a crowd favourite.
-The word ‘pizzabar’ is actually almost misleading, because in addition to great, wood fired pizzas, they also have other Italian dishes, all very tasty, fresh and authentic.
-As for dessert, take a slice of their famous Nutella cake.
-It’s not a cheap place: for a Margarita pizza you’ll pay $17.
+The word ‘pizzabar’ is actually almost misleading because, in addition to great, wood-fired pizzas, they also have other Italian dishes, all very tasty, fresh and authentic.
+As for dessert, take a slice of their famous Nutella Cake.
+Craving for more pizza?
+Here you can find my picks for the best pizza in New York.

 Oysters at Ulysses

 Oysters and conviviality, that’s what it’s all about at Ulysses A Folk House.
 It’s not an oyster bar, but this is the very item on the menu people keep coming back for.
-They also organise an oyster festival each year in September.
 Above all, Ulysses is a cosy bar, with plenty of seats, where you can have drinks and eat something as well.
 Don’t go there if you want to quickly grab a bite, because service can be slow.
 But what does it matter if you’ve plenty of time and you’re in such a nice place as Ulysses?
 They regularly have live music, adding to the already great atmosphere.
-The menu isn’t too special, but dishes are affordable and tasty in their simplicity.
+The menu isn’t too special, but the dishes are affordable and tasty in their simplicity.